-Missing learning time through having persistent/prolonged absence or erratic attendance, leaves children vulnerable to falling behind in their learning and it is well known that poor attendance leads to lower levels of achievement.
+Missing learning time through having unexplained, persistent and/or prolonged absence , leaves children vulnerable to falling behind in their learning and it is well known that poor attendance leads to lower levels of achievement.
 Furthermore, poor attendance can also impact on a child's social and emotional development.
 The foundation for good attendance is a strong partnership between the school, parents and the child, beginning from the Early Years.